Malassezia Yeast on Scalp: How to Reduce it?

 • Oil and dirt build up

-These are some of the common symptoms that you will notice when you have excess Malassezia on the scalp.
-However, it is important to remember that other skin and scalp conditions can also cause similar symptoms and make it difficult for you to diagnose the condition on your own.
+It is important to remember that other skin and scalp conditions, such as eczema and rosacea, can also cause similar symptoms and make it difficult for you to diagnose the condition on your own.

-This is why it is advised to consult a doctor or a dermatologist to get an accurate and timely diagnosis to get the appropriate treatment right away.
+This is why it is advised to consult a doctor or a dermatologist to get an accurate and timely diagnosis and the appropriate treatment right away.

 Scalp Conditions Caused by Malassezia Yeast